There are many powerful meditations for brain fog that can help you to organise your thoughts and to think more clearly.

 As a meditation teacher who meditates every day, I usually have excellent clarity and can focus my mind.
 But you know what it is like.
 Sometimes life gets on top of us, we get stressed, and amongst the noise and business of life, we get lost and confused.
 It happens to us all at one time or another.

 The good news is that we can use meditation for clarity any time we get brain fog.
-This leads us to being confused, unable to focus, and also makes it hard to remember things.
+This leads us to be less confused, more able to focus, and better at remembering things.